kbmclaren/python-automation/tableExtraction/README.md

 ## Modules

-* extractTable.py: grab html tables from url and print out the first one found
+* extractTable.py: grab html tables from url and print out the first one found<br>
     usage: python3 extractTable.py [<targetURL>]

+* extractCSV.py: read a .csv file from a URL with Pandas
+    usage: python3 extractCSV.py [<targetURL>] -- targetURL should be exact URL for .csv file.